arthurfaria/Fluctuations-Langevin_dynamics/README.md

-# Langevin dynamics:
+## FT for work and position statistics employing Gaussian Langevin dynamics:

 This repository offers numerical findings pertaining to fluctuation theorems concerning Gaussian Langevin dynamics.
 The code has been implemented using the `Python` programming language.

-## Repository content
+### Repository content

 1. Langevin_dynamics.ipynb
  	- Gaussian stochastic dynamics for a Brownian particle.
-Mean value and variance are calculated.
+Mean value and variance for position are calculated.
 Algorithm based on Ref.[1].

 2. FT_langevin.ipynb
 	- Gaussian stochastic dynamics for a Brownian particle under a harmonic potential whose center of mass is displaced with constant velocity (see Ref.[2]).
 Fluctuation Theorem for work is calculated.
 Algorithm based on Ref.[1].